moon1pact/securesave/README.md

 compression = "zstd"   # optional; default: "none" (plain copy)
 ```

-Notes:
+Notes :

 * Paths must be **absolute**; `~` is not expanded inside the file
 * Unknown fields are rejected with a clear error.
 A typo in an option should
   never silently turn into a backup that does not do what you think
-* Future options will always be optional with sensible defaults: existing
+* Future options will always be optional with sensible defaults : existing
   configuration files will keep working as SecureSave evolves

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How Compressed Backups Work

-With `compression = "zstd"`, every regular file is compressed individually:
+With `compression = "zstd"`, every regular file is compressed individually :
 `Photos/2024/img.jpg` becomes `img.jpg.zst` at the destination, under the
 same directory structure.
 You can always restore by hand with `zstd -d`.